 Abdominal discomfort, acute sinusitis, dyspepsia, toothache, asthenia, chills, cellulitis, tooth abscess, excoriation, laceration, aspartate aminotransferase increased, blood pressure increased, blood testosterone decreased, electrocardiogram QT prolonged, liver function test abnormal, musculoskeletal pain, neck pain, hypoesthesia, lethargy, migraine, tremor, cough, dyspnea, nasal congestion, rhinorrhea

-Table 5 includes clinically significant drug interactions with BELBUCA.
+Table 5 Includes clinically significant drug

 |Clinical Impact:||There have been a number of reports regarding coma and death associated with the misuse and abuse of the combination of buprenorphine and benzodiazepines.
 In many, but not all of these cases, buprenorphine was misused by self-injection of crushed buprenorphine tablets.
 Preclinical studies have shown that the combination of benzodiazepines and buprenorphine altered the usual ceiling effect on buprenorphine-induced respiratory depression, making the respiratory effects of buprenorphine appear similar to those of full opioid agonists.|

 |Intervention:||Closely monitor patients with concurrent use of BELBUCA and benzodiazepines.
 Warn patients that it is extremely dangerous to self-administer benzodiazepines while taking BELBUCA, and warn patients to use benzodiazepines concurrently with BELBUCA only as directed by their physician.|

 |Benzodiazepines and Other Central Nervous System (CNS) Depressants|